-AS53: Poultry Production Instructor: Prof. Crober

-Prerequisites: B18, B20, AS34
+AS53: Poultry Production Instructor: Prof. Crober Prerequisites: B20, AS34 emphasized.

 Covers the principles and procedures relating to the production and marketing of poultry meat and eggs, including operation and management.
-Practical aspects are emphasized.
+Practical aspects are

-AS54: Horse Management

-Instructor: Prof. Lirette

-Prerequisites: B18, B20, AS34
+AS54: Horse Management Instructor: Prof. Lirette Prerequisites: B20, AS34